NVIDIA/optix-toolkit/ShaderUtil/docs/cubicFiltering/README.md

 # Cubic Texture Filtering in the OTK

 Graphics hardware natively supports point and bilinear texture filtering.
 These are fast but inadequate for some applications.
 Production renderers often want cubic filtering when magnifying textures to smooth out blocky artifacts.
-This note describes the cubic texture filtering implementation included in the file [CubicFiltering.h]() in ShaderUtil.
-The OTK code follows the implementation in [Open ImageIO](), and is intended to provide a GPU functionality similar to the OIIO `texture` function, including the same filter modes and texture derivatives.
+This note describes the cubic texture filtering implementation included in the file [CubicFiltering.h](/ShaderUtil/include/OptiXToolkit/ShaderUtil/CubicFiltering.h) in ShaderUtil.
+The OTK code follows the implementation in [Open ImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO), and is intended to provide GPU functionality similar to the OIIO `texture` function.

 ## Linear Interpolation